grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 The quiet hum of the electric motors died away, and as the _Prospect_ settled into the weight of the water, they were left in the uncanny silence of the deep ocean.
 They listened intently to the silence.
 It seemed to be made even more silent by the cloud of smoke-filled red light in the control room.
 It was not even clear what they were listening for, perhaps the sound of the sub with the ram rushing past them over their heads, or at least a report from Hemi on the sonar.

-But the silence wasn't broken by the pursuing sub or Hemi's voice, it was broken by a banging pop from somewhere deep in the ship.
-It was followed shortly after by another, and soon a third.
-They came at intervals that were terrifyingly random --- there was no way to physically or physiologically prepare themselves for the next.
-Each pop seemed louder than the previous one, and each rang out as it echoed along the pressed steel of the hull.

-"Rivets."
-Bastian uttered the single word through the smoldering remains of his cigarette, shaking between his lips.
+But the silence was broken by another long quaking groan from the depths of the _Prospect's_ hull.

 Percy put one hand out to the wall, laying her palm flat against the curve, and felt the cold dampness of the steel pressure hull of her boat under her hand.
 "Hold together baby..." she said softly enough that Bastian and Owen wouldn't be able to hear.

-"They would have heard those bangs... wouldn't they?"
+The sub with the ram... they would have heard that sound from the hull... wouldn't they?"
 Owen asked, his voice shaking.
-"They were so loud..."
+"It was so loud..."

 "It doesn't matter."
 Said Percy.
 "Even if they know where we are, they won't follow us down here."
 Though then she doubted herself.
 "Hemi, where are they?"